 Power cords come with a protective cover made from rubber or PVC.
-Many people think the covers protect the cord from water and moisture.
-However, that is a misconception.
-The protective jackets protect the underlying wires or conductors.
-They do not always prevent moisture or water.
+Many people think the covers protect the line from water and moisture; however, that is a misconception.
+The protective jackets protect the underlying wires or conductors, and they do not always prevent moisture or water.

 You should check your power cable specifications.
 The label will mention if it’s waterproof or not.
 If it’s not water-resistant, then you need to adopt certain precautions-